mikelau13/pjx-api-node/README.md

 # pjx-api-node

-Api layer developed with [Restify](http://restify.com), this Api is part of my demo project, please visit [pjx project](https://github.com/mikelau13/pjx-root) for more details.
+This is an API layer developed with [Restify](http://restify.com),

+This project is one of the components of my demo `pjx` application, please check [pjx-root](https://github.com/mikelau13/pjx-root) for more details.

 ## Build & Launch